About Me

 Bachelor’s in Biomedical Engineering | Minor in Biology | Worcester Polytechnic Institute 2015

-I’m a hardware-focused electrical engineer with 10+ years’ industry experience in product development.
-I specialize in R&D at the intersection of biology and electronics, and my work has primarily been in medical devices.
+I’m an electrical engineer with 10+ years’ industry experience in product development.
+I specialize in R&D at the intersection of biology and electronics, primarily in medical devices.

-Over my career so far, I’ve led several products through the medical device R&D process.
-Notably, I was the sole electrical engineer on a neonatal phototherapy device from early prototype all the way through FDA 510(k) Class II clearance and market launch.
+Over my career, I’ve guided several products through the R&D process.
+Notably, I was the sole electrical engineer on a team that brought a jaundice therapy device from early prototype through FDA 510(k) clearance and market launch.
 The bili-hut has since treated 400+ newborns globally, and has been recognized by WHO, USAID, and Fast Company.
 Other products in my portfolio range from point-of-care diagnostic tools to surgical implants.

-Currently I work at Siemens Healthineers, developing a surgical robotics platform for endovascular stroke treatment.
-Specifically, I lead electronic product development on a subsystem of the robot.
+Currently I work at Siemens Healthineers, developing a surgical robot for neurovascular interventions.
+Specifically, I lead electronic product development on one of the robot’s subsystems.
 My role emphasizes technical design as well as cross-functional collaboration across integration, manufacturing, and quality teams.

-From time to time, I consult for startups and university labs in electronic product development.
-I enjoy working with both because I’ve been in their shoes.
+From time to time, I have consulted for startups and university labs in electronic product development.
+I have enjoyed working with both because I’ve been in their shoes.
 I began my career at an early-stage startup, and was a graduate researcher in the Engaged IoT Lab at Cornell.
 Additionally, I’ve been part of various startup ecosystems* throughout my career, and continue to stay involved: I am a Mentor at MassChallenge and have been a guest speaker at Rev Ithaca & Startup Boston.

 My core skillset lies in hardware, with some proficiency in firmware.
-I am well-versed in analog/digital circuit design and board layout, especially within the contexts of high reliability and electromagnetic compatibility (EMC).
-I am also capable of embedded firmware development using C/C++, Python, and assembly language.
+I am well-versed in analog/digital circuit design and board layout, especially within the contexts of high-reliability and electromagnetic compatibility (EMC).
+I also have experience with embedded firmware development using C/C++, Python, and assembly language.

 Outside of work, you’ll find me at one of the myriad startup events here in Boston, or running along the Charles.
 I also enjoy noodling on the keyboard and guitar.